Riskified/dynamic-environment-docs/docs/getting-started/installation.md

 # Installation

-Provided you have your environment setup (per the [requirements page](requirements.md)), you can generate manifests and deploy the controller:
+Assuming you've successfully set up your environment, following the guidelines provided on the [requirements page](requirements.md), you can proceed to generate manifests and deploy the controller:

-### Deploy using Kustomize
+### Deployment via Kustomize

-Edit `$REPOSITORY_ROOT/config/manager/manager.yaml` and set `image` to the current version:
+1. Edit the `$REPOSITORY_ROOT/config/manager/manager.yaml` file and set the `image` field to the current version:

 ```yaml
 # ...